Mohit9067/Cricket_Store_Website_Web_Dev_Project/README.md

-Cricket E-Commerce Web Project
+🏏 Cricket E-Commerce Web Project
-Overview
+🌐 Overview

-This project is a frontend and backend e-commerce website for cricket equipment.
+This project is a frontend e-commerce website for cricket equipment.
 It showcases products such as bats, protective gear (abdominal guards, thigh pads, arm guards), balls, and accessories from top brands like SS, SG, New Balance, Cosco, etc. The website is built with HTML, CSS, and JavaScript and includes interactive features like a cart system, product reviews, Q&A, and checkout functionality.

-Features
+✨ Features
-Product Pages
+🛍 Product Pages

 Individual product pages with:

-Product images with a gallery and thumbnails
+🖼 Image gallery with clickable thumbnails

-Title, brand, tagline, and pricing
+🏷️ Title, brand, tagline, and pricing

-Product highlights and specifications
+🌟 Product highlights and detailed specifications

-Customer reviews system
+💬 Customer reviews system with ratings

-Q&A system for questions to seller or other buyers
+❓ Q&A system for questions to seller or other buyers

-Add to Cart & Shop Now buttons
+🛒 Add to Cart & Shop Now buttons

-Cart System
+🛒 Cart System

 View Cart page linked from all product pages

-Shows all added products with:
+Displays all added products with:

-Product thumbnail
+🖼 Product thumbnail

-Price
+💰 Price

-Quantity selector (+ / –)
+➕➖ Quantity selector

-Remove from cart button
+❌ Remove from cart button

-Total cart amount
+🧾 Total cart amount

-Checkout button for proceeding to purchase (demo)
+🔗 Checkout button for demo purchase

-Interactive Features
+⚡ Interactive Features

-Add to Cart with popup confirmation
+✅ Add to Cart popup confirmation

-Reviews & Ratings stored in local storage
+⭐ Reviews & Ratings stored in local storage

-Questions & Answers stored in local storage
+❓ Questions & Answers stored in local storage

-Quantity updates and cart total dynamically updated
+🔄 Quantity updates and cart total dynamically updated

-Design
+🎨 Design

 Clean and modern UI using CSS Grid and Flexbox

-Responsive layout for mobile and desktop
+Fully responsive for mobile and desktop

 Color theme and fonts consistent with a professional e-commerce store

-Technologies Used
+🛠️ Technologies Used

 HTML5 – Page structure